 This function suppresses level and wavelength errors by automatically calibrating the offset in the optical module after measuring the ambient temperature and air pressure.

 Use this function as per the following procedures.
-Use this function as described below.

 - 1. Press F8 to display Cal on the horizontal function keys.

 - 2. Press F2 Cal.

 - 3. Press f7 More 1/2.

 - 4. Press f2 Auto Cal to set On.